LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Conclusion

 \section{Conclusion}

 We introduced \textsc{LEXam}, a comprehensive legal reasoning benchmark composed of 340 law exams, specifically designed to challenge the performance of LLMs through both outcome- and process-based evaluations.
 Our analysis reveals substantial variability and limitations in LLM capabilities for addressing MCQs and especially on complex open questions; notably, increasing the number of MCQ options consistently reduces model accuracy.
 Our evaluation framework offers a scalable approach for assessing legal reasoning quality beyond simple accuracy metrics, thereby facilitating future research aimed at enhancing the reliability and robustness of LLMs on challenging legal tasks.
+Plans for further data collection are detailed in Appendix~\ref{app:future_plan}.